BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/globals.md

 	```

 ## pcall()
-``pcall(function)``
+``pcall(function,...)``
 It calls the given function in protected mode.
-In case of any error the thread will not be terminated. ``pcall`` return two values.
+In case of any error the thread will not be terminated.
 The first returned value is a bool which is either `true` or `false` depends if the call succeeded or not.
-If the call succeed then first value will be true and second value will be the value returned by the function called in the protected mode.
+If the call succeed then first value will be `true` and second value will be the value returned by the function called in the protected mode.
 If the call could not succeed then pcall will return false with the error message.
 ### Example Code:
 === "Code"
 	```lua